Finding a career that makes you happy is about finding a job where you can incorporate your interests.

 The elderly who may have injured themselves can do yoga to improve strength and stretch out muscles.
 The yoga poses used in occupational therapy should depend upon the patient’s needs.

-Additionally, children who may have sensory processing disorder can have yoga incorporated into their occupational therapy routine.
+Additionally, children who may have sensory processing disorders can have yoga incorporated into their occupational therapy routine.

 Yoga and Stress Relief